dnijenhuis/unsupervised_machine_learning/README.md

 To install and run the project, follow these steps:

 1. Download all Python files from this repository.
+2. Open the project through an IDE (e.g. PyCharm) and set the interpreter.
-2. Make sure you have the required libraries installed.
+3. Make sure you have the required libraries installed.
 I refer to the case study document for a list of the libraries.
-3. Open the `variables.py` file and replace all PLACEHOLDER values with the correct paths and settings for your environment (e.g. paths to your PubMed data, output folders, TF-IDF and PCA parameters).
+4. Open the `variables.py` file and replace all PLACEHOLDER values with the correct paths.
-4. Optionally, adjust variables in `variables.py` to suit your system limits or project focus (e.g. maximum features, cluster count, stopwords).
+5. Optionally, adjust variables in `variables.py` to suit your system limits goal (e.g. maximum features, number of clusters, stopwords).
-5. Run `main.py` to execute the full pipeline.
+6. Run `main.py` to execute the full pipeline.
-6. During the execution, the user needs to provide input twice based on presented graphs.
+7. During the execution, the user needs to provide input twice based on presented graphs.
 Specifically:
    * The number of PCA-components (based on the (cumulative) explained variance per component graph);
    * The number of clusters (based on various quality metrics graphs).